munissor/nyc-parking-tickets/api/README.md

 The dashboard is available at  http://localhost:9090

 When adding the backend stream (http://backend:3000/hystrix) should show a dashboard similar to [this](https://user-images.githubusercontent.com/1422437/57228381-96e43480-700b-11e9-8e8b-4d1068bfa2a0.png)
-*Note: I've actually disabled this as I was getting issues and I'm running out of time for troubleshooting*

 ### Deployment
 The `kubernetes` folder contains all the kubernetes files for a complete deployment to Kubernetes.